 In what appears to be another ongoing online illusion along the lines of “Yanny v.
-Laurel?” or the “Blue Dress”, redditor Thomas Schroder posted a clip from Sesame Street showing the ever-cheerful Grover talking with Rosita about camera angles.
+Laurel?” or the “Blue Dress”, a clip from Sesame Street shows the ever-cheerful Grover innocently talking with Rosita about camera angles.
 When Rosita suggests that they move the camera, Grover utters a statement that can be heard in one of two very different ways, depending upon preconceived information.
 My guess is that the “it sounds like” option sounds more appropriate for the long running children’s show, but it’s still fascinating nonetheless.

 Listen once thinking Grover says “Yes, yes, that’s a f**king excellent idea” then again KNOWING he actually says “Yes, yes, that sounds like an excellent idea.”
 I hear either based on what I’m thinking.